Attorney Elizabeth A. White grew up in Erie, Pennsylvania. She attended Syracuse University, where she earned a Bachelor of Architecture degree.

 Since 2010, Attorney White has concentrated her practice in the areas of elder law and special needs planning.
 Prior to her practice in estate planning and elder law, Attorney White interned for the Honorable Stephanie Domitrovich of the Erie County Court of Common Pleas.

 She is a member of the Pennsylvania Bar Association and The Lycoming Law Association.
-She is also a member of the Elder Law Section of both the Pennsylvania Bar Association and the Lycoming Law Association.
+She also serves on the Council for the Elder Law Section of the Pennsylvania Bar Association and as chair of the Lycoming Law Association Elder, Estate and Probate Law Committee.
 She is a member of the National Academy of Elder Law Attorneys and The Pennsylvania Association of Elder Law Attorneys.
 Attorney White is an accredited attorney with the Department of Veteran Affairs.
 She serves on the board of the Northcentral Pennsylvania Estate Planner’s Council.
-Attorney White also sits on the board for the Junior League of Williamsport.
-She is a member of the Rotary Club of Williamsport.
+Attorney White also sits on the board for the Junior League of Williamsport and is a board member of the Rotary Club of Williamsport.

-Attorney White resides in Loyalsock Township with her husband, Austin, and their Corgi, Hammie.
+Attorney White resides in Fairfield Township with her husband, Austin, and their Corgi, Hammie.
 An avid runner in her free time, Attorney White finished her first two marathons in 2014.